 If a worker requires a new RTW plan, the WSIB calculates the FEL benefit using the earnings of the suitable occupation (SO) at the completion of the plan, see 19-02-10, RTW Assessments and Plans.

 Increase in post-injury earnings that occur prior to the 60-month period

 The WSIB reduces a worker’s FEL benefit only if the worker:

 - receives income that could be considered earnings from employment, or

 - receives CPP/QPP disability benefits paid as the result of the work-related injury/illness.
 The WSIB offsets the amount of CPP/QPP disability benefits which exceed the amount the worker is determined to be able to earn after the injury, see 18-01-13, Calculating CPP/QPP Offsets from FEL/LOE Benefits.

-If a worker has a wage loss upon completion of WR with the injury employer, the FEL benefit is based on the worker’s actual earnings, regardless of the job being performed, see 18-04-05, Initial Determination - Workers Who are Earning at Time of Determination.
+If a worker has a wage loss upon completing RTW activities with the injury employer, the FEL benefit is based on the worker’s actual earnings, regardless of the job being performed, see 18-04-05, Initial Determination - Workers Who are Earning at Time of Determination.

 Actual post-injury earnings are the worker's total salary remuneration from all employment (e.g., base salary from one or more jobs including production bonuses, shift premiums, overtime).
 A worker's post-injury annual earnings may include additional sporadic earnings and a review of the annual post-injury earnings should be considered to ensure that the appropriate benefit is paid.

-The FEL benefit compensates workers for his or her future loss of earnings resulting from the work-related injury.
+The FEL benefit compensates workers for their future loss of earnings resulting from the work-related injury.
 The FEL benefit should be paid at the established SO earnings.
 The FEL benefit should not be increased if reduced earnings are related to economic conditions or the worker’s choice to be under-employed.